Foliations and stable maps: Introduction

 The $2$-category $\Tra(X,\nu)$ can then be decategorified twice.
-As a first decategorification, we construct a $1$-category, whose set of objects is again the zeros of $\nu$, and the space of morphisms are given by Borel-Moore homology of the derived zero loci of $\nu_{0,2}$ (again relative to the evaluation map).
+As a first decategorification, we construct (Definition \ref{d8}) a $1$-category, whose set of objects is again the zeros of $\nu$, and the space of morphisms are given by Borel-Moore homology of the derived zero loci of $\nu_{0,2}$ (again relative to the evaluation map).
 A second decategorification is obtained by considering virtual fundamental classes of the derived zero loci of $\nu_{0,2}$.
-This is now a bivector in the homology of the zero locus of $\nu$, and is the vector field version of the usual Gromov-Witten invariants in cohomology.
-On a technical level, the derived moduli stacks involved in this construction are not quasi-smooth in general, and thus their virtual fundamental class does not exist as is.
-We show however that virtual fundamental classes always exist as \emph{rational functions} in an indeterminate $t$, and that the bivector mentioned above has only $\QQ(t)$ coefficients.
+This is now a bivector in the homology of the zero locus of $\nu$: a vector field version of the usual Gromov-Witten invariants in cohomology.
+On a technical level, the derived moduli stacks involved in this construction are not quasi-smooth in general, and thus their virtual fundamental classes do not exist in the classical sense of the word.
+We show however that one can always define them as \emph{rational functions} in an indeterminate $t$, and that the bivector mentioned above has only $\QQ(t)$ coefficients.
 More precisely, if $Z_0$ is the zero locus of $\nu$ in $X$, our construction provides an element in $H_*(Z_0)^{\otimes 2}\otimes \QQ(t)$.
-When further assumptions on $X$ are made, for instance when $X$ is convex, the derived moduli are indeed quasi-smooth, and the above rational functions are polynomials which can then be evaluated at $t=-1$.
-Under these conditions, we obtain a linear endomorphism of the vector space span by zeros of $\nu$ (assuming these zeros are simple), which we like to think of an algebraic version of the Morse differential.
-Finally, we prove that this endomorphism, even though does not square to zero, satisfies a remarkable formula close to the splitting/associativity formula in usual Gromov-Witten theory (see e.g. \cite[Def.
+When further assumptions on $X$ are made ( for instance when $X$ is convex), the derived moduli spaces are indeed quasi-smooth, and the above rational functions are polynomials which can then be evaluated at $t=-1$.
+Under these conditions, we obtain a linear endomorphism of the vector space spanned by zeros of $\nu$ (assuming these zeros are simple), which we like to think of an algebraic version of the \emph{Morse differential}.
+Finally, we prove (Proposition \ref{p5}) that this endomorphism, even if it does not square to zero, satisfies a remarkable formula close to the splitting/associativity formula in usual Gromov-Witten theory (see e.g. \cite[Def.
 7.1-(3)]{Manin}).